 Covered, nonexempt workers are entitled to a minimum wage of not less than $5.85 per hour effective July 24, 2007; $6.55 per hour effective July 24, 2008; and $7.25 per hour effective July 24, 2009.
 Special provisions apply to workers in American Samoa and the Commonwealth of the Northern Mariana Islands.
 Nonexempt workers must be paid overtime pay at a rate of not less than one and one-half times their regular rates of pay after 40 hours of work in a workweek.

 Wages required by FLSA are due on the regular payday for the pay period covered.
 Deductions made from wages for such items as cash or merchandise shortages, employer-required uniforms, and tools of the trade, are not legal to the extent that they reduce the wages of employees below the minimum rate required by FLSA or reduce the amount of overtime pay due under FLSA.

 The FLSA contains some exemptions from these basic standards.
 Some apply to specific types of businesses; others apply to specific kinds of work.

 While FLSA does set basic minimum wage and overtime pay standards and regulates the employment of minors, there are a number of employment practices which FLSA does not regulate.
-For example, FLSA does not require:
+For example, FLSA does

 The FLSA does not provide wage payment or collection procedures for an employee's usual or promised wages or commissions in excess of those required by the FLSA.
 However, some States do have laws under which such claims (sometimes including fringe benefits) may be filed.